mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

 *  **Activate MySQL server**
    Check to activate the MySQL Server.
-MySQL will not start when this checkbox is not checked.
+When activated MySQL server will automatically start when the Servers button is pressed.

 ---